 A sleep routine can encompass anything you feel helps to relax you right before bedtime.
 A long shower, your favorite PJs or just some chill time on the couch with your significant other.
 If possible, start your sleep routine shortly after you put your child to sleep.

-And it just so happens that our favorite sleep routine starts with the most you could imagine.
+And it just so happens that our favorite sleep routine starts with the most comfortable bedding you could imagine.

 Share this story